 The fans didn’t understand this and began looking for someone or something to blame.
 That quickly became coach Tom Coughlin (who has since won a Super Bowl with an arguably less talented team).
 He was fired after coaching a Jaguars team that he stated had “less talent than the [inaugeral] 1995 team” to a 6-10 record in 2002.
 Wayne Weaver, the Jaguars’ owner, hired Jack Del Rio, and tried to change the whole team’s identity, drafting Byron Leftwich immediately after hiring his new coach.
 Management did not go with Coughlin’s guy, David Garrard, who I see as a much better talent.
 They did go back to Garrard years later (much to the dismay of some Jaguars fans), but by then Garrard’s growth as a player had been severely stunted, effectively lowering his ceiling.

 When the team didn’t improve right away the fans stopped showing up, leading to TV blackouts.
-To combat this the organization draped tarp over nearly a thousand seats, lowering the capacity to 67,164.
+To combat this the organization draped tarp over nearly ten-thousand seats, lowering the capacity to 67,164.
 This begins the “post-tarp era” which hasn’t ended, despite two playoff seasons and only 3 losing seasons (one game away from .500 in two of those) during Del Rio’s reign.

 If the Jaguars find success again I’m sure the fans will show up (they did in each of the Jaguars the playoff seasons) but if the team doesn’t stay great (as no team does) who’s to say they won’t just stop buying tickets all over again?
 To correct this issue, the fanbase needs to be educated.
 They have to learn that no team becomes great overnight and few stay great for a long time.
 Not every franchise can be the Patriots, Colts, and Steelers.